szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Message

-Message classes don't have to extend any classes or implement any interfaces, so a message must be an instance of any class.
+Message classes don't have to extend any classes or implement any interfaces, so a message can be an instance of any class.
 However a `Message` interface is available which provides some useful methods, and the `AbstractMessage` class implements this interface.
-You can put any data into the messages, but it's highly recommended to use simple types and you should consider to create immutable message objects.

 ```php
 class SampleMessage1 extends AbstractMessage